w4jbm/PAL-1-6502-SBC/README.md

 xxxx<space bar> (type in the address where you want to begin execution) G (this starts running at the address you just entered)
 ```

+NOTE: While the delays may seem high, the original design was based on something like a teletype operating at 110 or 300 bps.
+On top of that, the paper tape format included NULL characters after each line to give things (both the teletype and the computer) a bit of time to catch up.

+## Tiny BASIC

+This is the version of Tiny Basic by Tom Pittman and available on Bob Applegate's website.

+I have patched it to handle the backspace key instead of using the underscore chracter.
+(It does not actually erase or delete the character on the screen, but you can backspace and then type over your error.)

 ## Power